njoyard/ist/doc2.markdown

 <section class="doc-item">
 <section class="doc-desc">
-ist.js uses indentation to specify node trees.
+ist.js uses indentation to specify node trees, not unlike YAML and Python.
 All children of a same node must have the same indent.
 You can use spaces or tabs, but ist.js will not see a tab as the equivalent of any number of spaces.

 </section>
 <section class="doc-code">